 In addition to the extensive exhibits and interpretive trail, the Sewee Center offers a wide variety of educational opportunities.
 Educational activities occur year-round, both during the week and on Saturday mornings, and individuals, groups and scouts are encouraged to plan a visit.
 You can learn about upcoming week-end activities on our monthly Calendar or, you can call and schedule a group or scout visit if you have a program preference that we offer at the Center.
 Recurring activities at the Sewee Center include children's discovery programs on Saturdays and guided nature walks.

 The Bulls Bay Nature Festival is a partnership of federal, state and local agencies, conservation organizations, businesses and schools in the Bulls Bay communities that come together to connect people with nature and each other.
 All activities are free, with activities offered for all ages.
-Festival events happen throughout the day on Cape Romain NWR, in Francis Marion NF, at Hampton Plantation State Historic Site, Charleston Zip Line Adventures, Nature Adventures Outfitters Outdoor Center and the Sewee Center.
+Festival events happen throughout the day on Cape Romain NWR, in Francis Marion NF, at Hampton Plantation State Historic Site, and the Sewee Center.
 The Sewee Center is the hub for the festival with numerous activities, live music, and food.
-The 8th annual Bulls Bay Nature Festival will be held May 20, 2023.
+The 9th annual Bulls Bay Nature Festival will be held May 18, 2024.

-The Sewee Center is home for four endangered Red wolves.
-Palmetto and his female companion Kiawah can be viewed in the front enclosure at the wolf observation platform.
-Finn and Tigger, a male and female pair, are housed in the second enclosure and, with trees and other vegetation, are mostly secluded.
+The Sewee Center is home for two endangered Red wolves, a sixteen-year old female known as Tigger and Conner, a five-year old male companion for Tigger.
 Red wolves are housed at the Sewee Center for observation, education and breeding.
 There are over 40 captive breeding facilities for the wolf nationwide, which are a vital element of red wolf recovery.
 Currently, there is a captive population of approximately 230 wolves.
 These wolves help to ensure the survival and genetic diversity of the species.